frequently asked questions

 What should I look for in a shoe?

 There are many things to look for in an athletic shoe.
 The first things is to look for a shoe that only bends where your foot bends (at the joint of the big toe).
 The shoe should be resistant to torsion.
 Therefore the shoe should not be able to be “wrung out”.
-The heel counter at the back of the shoe should be firm and you should have room in for your toes in the front of the shoe (toe box).
+The heel counter at the back of the shoe should be firm and you should have room for your toes in the front of the shoe (toe box).
 The shape of the sole of the shoe and the firmness of the sole is different for different types of feet.
 You should speak to a Physiotherapist to see what footwear would be best for your feet.

 Pre & Post Operative Hip & Knee Replacement Therapy